fenssi/id-bank-stocks-visualization/README.md

 5. Correlation between each pair of bank stocks and the level of strong relationships?

 ## Process
-1. Install pandas-datareader and finance (Yahoo Finance)
+1. Install pandas-datareader and yfinance (Yahoo Finance)
 2. Download bank stocks historical data
 3. Maximum and minimum close price
 4. Return calculation